Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/1-InputData.md

 ![landfire]({{ site.baseurl }}/assets/images/landfire.PNG)

+If you are interested in creating your own vegetation raster you will need to make sure all your data points are polygons, and converted into a raster.
+If possible check to see if any of the LANDFIRE data already has what you are looking for.
+If you are not mapping all of the vegetation, you will need to merge your vegetation data with the LANDFIRE data.
+The model will not properly if there are vegetation gaps within your study area.
+In order for the program to work properly, you will need to add a 'VEG_CODE' field to your vegetation input raster.
+If you are running the entire BRAT model you will also need a land use raster with specific additional fields coded.
+We tend to use the LANDFIRE EVT raster as out land use raster.

+Note: While LANDFIRE data is a good source for existing and historic vegetation in the USA other datasets can be used where LANDFIRE is not available.

 ### DEM

 We typically use [USGS National Elevation Dataset (NED)](https://viewer.nationalmap.gov/basic/) 1/3 arc second (~ 10 m) DEM data.